purva325/Amazon_clone-project/README.md

 A simple front-end clone of Amazon website built using HTML and CSS.
-This project replicates the layout, navigation bar, product grid, and footer of Amazon's homepage for practice purposes.
-It is fully responsive and designed to improve ront-end development skills.